SomJagdale/Apache-Spark-/README.md

-All servers are connected each others we call it cluster we call that server nodes and they connected high bandwidth network
+All servers are connected each others we call it cluster we call that server nodes and they connected high bandwidth network Each server has its dedicated RAM, HARD DISK, CPU - which process executes some jobs or task